About the Decision Center

 Dawn is helping to shape the Decision Center's impact projects and Decision Theater sessions to best serve our partners, especially K-12 schools.
 With an extensive background in curriculum & instruction as well as in school administration and leadership, Dawn is excited to help Arizona's K12 schools use Decision Center projects and tools to make measurable impacts for students.

-Cristi Guevara, PhD, Data Scientist
+Cristi Guevara, PhD, Senior Data Scientist

 Cristi is an interdisciplinary applied mathematics researcher with a strong analytical mindset and demonstrated history of successful problem solving, collaborative research, modeling, algorithm developing and machine learning.
 She currently works on our education & workforce visualization, as well as our CTE research projects.

-Rebecca McKay, Data Scientist
+Rebecca McKay, Senior Data Scientist

 Chris Ozuna, PhD, Strategic Data Project Fellow